japikas/ctrlx-mosquitto/README.md

 `https://device_address/solutions/webdav/appdata/mosquitto/`

 WebDav can be mounted as remote file system for easy of access, or accessed with separate applications like WinSCP, as explained [here](https://boschrexroth.github.io/ctrlx-automation-sdk/persistdata.html#accessing-configuration-files-per-webdav).

+> [!TIP]
-Instructions for mounting WebDav file system in [Linux](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingDavfsOnOlderLinux.aspx), [Mac](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromMacOSX.aspx), [Windows](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromWindows.aspx).
+> Instructions for mounting WebDav file system in [Linux](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingDavfsOnOlderLinux.aspx), [Mac](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromMacOSX.aspx), [Windows](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromWindows.aspx).

 Default configuration allows access from local host only.
 For test and development use, external access can be enabled like this: